geoffreyroeder/heat-engine/README.md

 julia> using Pkg
 julia> Pkg.instantiate()
 ```
 This will install all the packages needed to run the code.
-Then, execute
+Then, exit the REPL and execute
 ```
 julia --threads=auto simulate.jl
 ```